Tips on Creating a Virtual Tour Amid the Coronavirus Pandemic

 - Tips on publishing to Street View with Trailblazer

-Overall, if there are any questions regarding the process of using Panoskin, there’s really not much our support page can’t answer.
+Overall, if there are any questions regarding the process of using TourBuilder, there’s not much our support page can’t answer.

-Leverage this resource when you run into obstacles building a tour, or to just read up on recent announcements and general FAQ.
+You can use this resource when you run into obstacles building a tour or read up on recent announcements and general FAQs.

-If you’re a beginner, or are looking for a refresher, both the Panoskin community as well as our team are equipped with step-by-step tutorials that cover the entire tour building process.
+If you’re a beginner or looking for a refresher, the TourBuilder community and our team are equipped with step-by-step tutorials covering the entire tour-building process.

-Located on user dashboards under the “Intro to Panoskin” button, you can find a comprehensive tutorial that details every part of getting started on the platform to creating and publishing virtual tours.
+Located on user dashboards under the “Intro to TourBuilder” button, you can find a comprehensive tutorial that details every part of getting started on the platform to create and publish virtual tours.

-You can also find this introduction to Panoskin here.
+You can also find this introduction to TourBuilder here.

-In addition, one of our community members, Eysteinn Guðni Guðnason, put together an entire tutorial on how to upload virtual tours to Street View using Panoskin.
+In addition, one of our community members, Eysteinn Guðni Guðnason, put together an entire tutorial on uploading virtual tours to Street View using TourBuilder.

 Click here to watch his detailed video tutorial.

-Whether you’re interested in staying informed within the tech world or you’re looking for ways to become a virtual tour expert, take a look at our page for diverse and informative articles.
+Whether you’re interested in staying informed within the tech world or looking for ways to become a virtual tour expert, look at our page for diverse and informative articles.

-What we love about the Panoskin community is the encouragement and support our members provide each other.
+What we love about the TourBuilder community is the encouragement and support our members provide each other.

-Join our Panoskin Facebook Group to receive regular updates from our team as well as community support.
+Join our TourBuilder Facebook Group to receive regular updates from our team and community support.